AIgineerAB/SQL_duckdb_course/exercises/exercise_0.md

 &nbsp; f) What type of dot commands are there in duckdb?

-&nbsp; g) Is DuckDB optimized for OLAP or OLTP workloads?

-&nbsp; h) What makes DuckDB unique compared to other databases?
+&nbsp; g) What makes DuckDB unique compared to other databases?

-&nbsp; i) Is DuckDB suitable for real-time data processing?
+&nbsp; h) Is DuckDB suitable for real-time data processing?

-&nbsp; j) Difference between read_csv and read_csv_auto
+&nbsp; i) Difference between read_csv and read_csv_auto

-&nbsp; k) What is the purpose and advantages of using an IDE such as DBeaver?
+&nbsp; j) What is the purpose and advantages of using an IDE such as DBeaver?

 ## Glossary